OraneD/Speaker-Linkability/README.md

 - `data_type` : orig, anon_B3 or anon_B5, also used to manage paths
 - `matrix_path` : if the SimMatrix has already been computed and saved

 /!\ Every argument except L has to be given to the config file.
-Matrix generation can be launch with the (generate_matrices.py)[generate_matrices.py] script, here is an example :
+Matrix generation can be launch with the [generate_matrices.py](generate_matrices.py) script, here is an example :
 ```py
 python generate_matrices.py --config config/libri_ECAPA_B3.yaml --L 3 --matrix_path None
 ```
 For reproducing our experiment, you need to compute 3 matrices for each attacker/anonymizer pair, for L=1, L=3, and L=5.
-The result matrices will be stored in experiment/`model_type`/
+The resulting scores will be stored in experiment/`model_type`/*.
+There is one file per combination of a different N and different seed which makes 55 files per matrix.
+Note that the generation of a single matrix and score computing can take up to 3hours long.

 #### Scores
-Once
+Once the scores has been computed, you just have to launch a few scripts in the scores/ and plot/ folder to get results :
+* [store_score_per_speaker.py](scores/store_score_per_speaker.py) takes a matrix folder as input and processes it to generate a pickle dictionary shaped like {spk_id: {N: [score_seed1, score_seed2, ...]}}.
+This is necessary to plot score distributions and retrieve hard- and easy-to-link speakers.
+* [plot_linkability.py](plot/plot_linkability.py) plots the linkability as a function of N for each combination of attacker/anonymizer/L
+* [compute_speaker_scores.py](plot/compute_speaker_scores.py) plots the speaker score distribution for each combination of attacker/anonymier and L and generates the lists of hard-to-link and easy-to-link speakers for each context.
+* [plot_L_intersections.py](plot/plot_L_intersections.py)[plot_architecture_intersections.py](plot/plot_architecture_intersections.py)[plot_anonymizer_intersections.py](plot/plot_anonymizer_intersections.py) each plot intermediary results of similarities between speaker lists with one fixed variable.
+* [plot_mean_jaccard.py](plot/plot_mean_jaccard.py) plots the jaccard plot in the paper, it takes the value of the 3 plots generated above (hardcoded though so you'd have to change them).

 ### Result Example
 ![all_scores](img/linkability_all_scores.png)